 Olive Garden’s new logo.
 Maybe not the best choice for a typeface design?

-The new logo strikes me as looking too simple, too basic.
-Had it been the original logo, it would have suggested simple, peasant fare at reasonable prices.
+Sure, the new logo may strike some people as looking too simple, too basic.
+Had it been the original logo, perhaps it would have suggested simple, peasant fare at reasonable prices.
 And maybe in a fast-casual environment.

 Then there’s the “Italian Kitchen” part.
-So 2010.
-I’m not sure what it adds to the “Brand Renaissance” that Darden officials announced this week. ”Kitchen” nonetheless has been popular for several years among chains.
+It’s a part of the “Brand Renaissance” that Darden officials announced this week. ”Kitchen” of course has been popular for several years among chains.
 Popeyes, which has been using the word on its outlets since 2008, said it would insert “kitchen” into its corporate name.

-Clearly, the word is meant to evoke the idea that food is foremost on the mind of the brand (apparently, the building and its interior are not quite capable of doing that).
-Now, are you wondering how far away is OG from talking about local sourcing?
-Well, don’t.
+Clearly, the word is meant to evoke the idea that food is foremost on the mind of the brand.
+We applaud the effort.

 Do you believe that management’s plan to spin-off Red Lobster will create value?